algakovic/Life-Expectancy-USA/README.md

 # Life Expectancy in the US

 ## Executive Summary
 We are taking the position of a consultancy company hired by the government to study the relationship between life expectancy in the US versus various factors related to health and lifestyle.
-The study's objective is to support the government in formulate healthcare policy based on the life expectancy model that we build.
+The study's objective is to support the government in formulating a healthcare policy based on the life expectancy model that we build.

-Latest data indicates that there are large differences in life expectancy (over 20 years) between some counties: our model will be particularly useful in addressing healthcare issues in vulnerable counties to bring them at par to the rest of the country.
+Latest data indicates that there are large differences in life expectancy (over 20 years) between some counties: our model will be particularly useful in addressing healthcare issues in vulnerable counties to bring them at par with the rest of the country.

 ## Key files
 1. <a href="https://docs.google.com/presentation/d/1lvWhw1TjPNJF9uzwCESKHKAFMNPAXIG8evZ8uMbkQ2M/edit?usp=sharing">Link here</a> : Presentation in Google Slides format
 2. Life_Expectancy_USA.pdf : Presentation in PDF format
-3. Life_Expectancy_USA.ipynb : Jupyter notebook file with Python codes + commentaries
+3. Life_Expectancy_USA.ipynb : Jupyter notebook file with Python code + commentaries
 4. Life_Analysis.py : local Python functions source file for Jupyter notebook
 5. analytic_data2019.csv : Raw data source file in CSV format